-Paper claims determined to be unclean will be returned to the billing provider along with a letter stating the reason for the rejection.
+Paper claims determined to be unclean will be denied to the billing provider along with a remittance stating the denial reason.
 Electronic claims determined to be unclean will be returned to the Amerigroup contracted clearinghouse that submitted the claim.

-In accordance with CMS requirements, Amerigroup will pay at least 95 percent of all clean claims from practitioners either in individual or group practice or who practice in shared health facilities within 30 calendar days of the date of receipt.
+In accordance with CMS requirements, Amerigroup will pay at least 95 percent of all clean claims within 30 calendar days of the date of receipt.
 Amerigroup will pay or deny all other claims within 60 calendar days of the receipt of the request.
 The date of receipt is the date Amerigroup receives the claim, as indicated by its date stamp on the claim.
 The date of payment is the date of the check or other form of payment.

-13.12 Provider Reimbursement
+13.13 Provider Reimbursement